Thursday, April 13, 2017

 Emma: Hi, Monika!
 Thanks for the opportunity to share my story.

+Emma: The legal challenges facing Colorado trans residents are similar to many across the U.S.; however, we have robust anti-discrimination laws surrounding employment, housing, and bathrooms, to name a few.
+The fight for equality is not over, though.
 Despite our progress, recent legislation to advance equality has met with stiff opposition in the Colorado Senate, which has a Republican majority.
-We still face gatekeeping hurdles in changing birth certificates, gaining and maintaining employment commiserate with skills and experience, as well as renewed pushes by social conservatives for discrimination loosely framed as “religious freedom."
+We still face gatekeeping hurdles in changing birth certificates, gaining and maintaining employment commensurate with skills and experience, as well as renewed pushes by social conservatives for discrimination loosely framed as “religious freedom.”

 Emma: Reddit was a huge source of inspiration for me leading up to my transition.
-Seeing the other people share their stories and the progress they made showed me that transitioning was possible.
+Seeing other people share their stories and the progress they made showed me that transitioning was possible.
 I figured that, just maybe, I could be an example for another trans person out there.

 Emma: I actually haven’t gotten many questions, mostly support.
-Some want to know about my military service and how it was being queer & trans on active duty in the Marine Corps.
+Some want to know about my military service and how it was being queer and trans on active duty in the Marine Corps.
 Some want to know how to join since the ban on trans service was lifted, while others want to know about my professional life as an attorney.
 I’m happy to share my experience so that others’ paths may be just a little easier.

 "I’m happy to share my experience so that